NastyaWheel/thesis/README.md

 6. **Results and Insights:**
    - Compare accident rates on toll and free roads.
    - Visualize trends and key findings to support the hypotheses.
    - Provide actionable recommendations for toll road placement based on accident patterns.

----

-## Contact Information
-For questions or suggestions, please reach out via GitHub.